Saturating the Maximum Success Probability Bound for Noiseless Linear Amplification using Linear Optics: Our Noiseless Linear Amplifier

 There are $2(n+1)$ terms in this summation, but recall we ultimately want just a pair of terms (i.e. two terms) of the form $c_0|0\rangle+gc_1|1\rangle$.
 We select particular terms by performing measurements which give us the total number of photons that exit the $(n+1)$-splitter $m$.
 Notice that the $c_0$ terms $S_{n+1}|0\rangle |1\rangle^j |0\rangle^{n-j}$ has $m=j$ photons, while the $c_1$ terms $S_{n+1}|1\rangle |1\rangle^j |0\rangle^{n-j}$ has $m=j+1$ photons, where $j\in\{0,\ldots,n\}$.
 Therefore, one can correspond a pair of terms for $m\in\{1,\ldots,n\}$ photons exiting the $(n+1)$-splitter.
 There is also a single $(c_0,j=0)$ term with $m=0$ no photons, and a single $(c_1,j=n)$ term with $m=n+1$ photons; selecting on these $m$ values will produce a single state output which is an error.
 We will now verify that the rest of the $m$ values gives the correct amplified output state.

 We perform photon number measurements $\langle \vec{m}| \equiv \langle m_1 | \langle m_2 | \cdots \langle m_{n+1}|$ right after the $(n+1)$-splitter, in which we measured $m = \sum_{i=1}^{n+1} m_i$ total photons.
 Based on our previous discussion, it is clear that this outcome must be due to either the $(c_0,j=m)$ term or the $(c_1,j=m-1)$ term, as all other terms do not have the correct number of photons.
-We prove in Appendix~\ref{sec:permproof} that these two terms have non-zero probability amplitudes which are related as follows
+These two terms have non-zero probability amplitudes and, as discussed in the supplementary of KLM~\cite{knill2001scheme}, due to the symmetry of $S_{n+1}$ they are related as follows

+which we formally prove in Appendix~\ref{sec:permproof}.
 In other words, these probability amplitudes differ only by a correctable phase which depends on the known measurement outcome $f(\vec{m})=\sum_{k=1}^{n+1} (k-1)m_k$.
 Using these results and Eq.~\eqref{eq:mixing}, the output state will be

 Finally, by applying a simple phase correction $\omega_{n+1}^{f(\vec{m})a^\dagger_m a_m}$ to the $m$th output mode, we get the final output state

 Thus we have verified that on the $m$th output mode we get the required NLA output state $|g\psi\rangle = c_0 |0\rangle + g c_1 |1\rangle$, for any $\langle \vec{m}|$ given we measured $m\in\{1,\ldots,n\}$ total photons.
 By tracing over all output modes but the $m$th mode and renormalizing, we obtain $|g \psi \rangle$ as expected.